 Joy Thompson, BS, CLT, LMT, E-RYT, is licensed by the state of Virginia as a Massage Therapist and recognized by LANA and the NLN as a Certified Lymphedema Therapist.
 She holds a B.S. degree from Biola University in La Mirada, California which was granted in 1987.

 Joy first became interested in massage as a faculty member of the Academy of Massage Therapy at the Institute of Health & Healing in Newport News, VA, where she taught Anatomy & Physiology, as well as many other courses, from 2006-2012.
 While teaching, she completed the 505-hour Massage Certification Program in February, 2008.
 Since graduation, she has taken advanced courses in Structural integration and Manual Lymphatic Drainage and is now a Certified Lymphedema Therapist.
-Her desire to help those who suffer from lymphatic challenges prompted her to re-shape the primary focus of her business to lymphatic care, where she provides a full spectrum of care, including complex decongestive therapy and works to educate the public at large about this misunderstood and debilitating condition for which, currently, there is no cure.
+Her desire to help those who suffer from lymphatic challenges prompted her to re-shape the primary focus of her business to lymphatic care, where she provides a full spectrum of care, and works to educate the public at large about this misunderstood and debilitating condition for which, currently, there is no cure.

 She also continues to see a small number of clients for massage, to address grouchy muscles and have, as she puts it, an empathetic and intelligent conversation with the soft tissues of the body.